 In the next installment, we turn to Myth #1, and how the grid plan really came to be….

-Jason M. Barr is an Associate Professor of Economics at Rutgers University-Newark, and the author msot recently of Building the Skyline: The Birth and Growth of Manhattan’s Skyscrapers.
+Jason M. Barr is Professor of Economics at Rutgers University-Newark, and the author most recently of Building the Skyline: The Birth and Growth of Manhattan’s Skyscrapers.
 Gerard Koeppel is the author of City on a Grid: How New York Became New York, Water for Gotham: A History, and Bond of Union: Building the Erie Canal and the American Empire.

 Hilary Ballon, ed., The Greatest Grid: The Master Plan of Manhattan, 1811-2011 (Columbia University Press, 2012); Peter Marcuse “The Grid as City Plan: New York and Laissez-Faire Planning in the Nineteenth Century,” Planning Perspectives 2 (1987): 287-310.